 Consultation and Training

-Allyson consults with school counselors and leaders on how to build low-cost student support programs and on best practices to address the social and emotional needs of their students.
+Allyson consults with school counselors and leaders on how to build low-cost student support programs and on best practices to address the social and emotional needs of students.

 She provides trainings for educators on fostering social and emotional learning and on working with students impacted by trauma or change.
 Her work is featured in the book Kid’s First from Day One: A Teacher’s Guide to Today’s Classrooms by Christine Hertz and Kristine Mraz.